PanosK92/panoskarabelas/source/content/posts/screen_space_shadows.md

 ## That's all

-Before we end this and for the sake of art, here is the motorcycle with a material :smile:
+Before we end this and for the sake of art, let's appreciate the motorcycle with a material :smile:
 {{< figure src="/media/post_sss_full.png" alt="image" caption="" class="center" >}}

 You can see this shader as well as all of my other shaders by clicking [here](https://github.com/PanosK92/SpartanEngine/tree/master/Data/shaders).